SwedbankPay/developer.swedbankpay.com/_includes/recurring-card-payments.md

 #### Generate RecurrenceToken

-* When posting a `Purchase` payment, you need to make sure that the attribute `generateRecurrenceToken` is set to `true`
+* When posting a `Purchase` payment, you need to make sure that the property `generateRecurrenceToken` is set to `true`

 {:.code-header}